 - éclairs: also made with marzipan, with a little melted chocolate on top

-- macarons: made with fondant icing, filled with chocolate
+- macarons: made with fondant icing, flavoured with a little rose water and filled with chocolate

 I also made a few marzipan and white chocolate mushrooms, a white chocolate playing card and some dark chocolate leaves, brushed with edible gold, in keeping with the Alice in Wonderland theme.

 I must confess that my ability to slice a cake in half horizontally for layering up is embarrassingly poor, so rather than bake deep cakes for slicing in half, I baked the cakes in 6 shallow cake tins.